 The patch queue is not expected to have a lot of traffic or data, so is easily emulated using a Postgres table.
 It’s effectively a linked list where the hashes are the pointers.

 The sync process:

-- Retrieve the currently running hash on the Draft model pod.
+Retrieve the currently running hash on the development deployment pod.

-- Hit the patch endpoint of the Draft model pod, supplying: the compacted patch, the original hash, and the new hash.
+Hit the patch endpoint of the development deployment pod, supplying: the compacted patch, the original hash, and the new hash.

 The check-and-set again guards against race conditions, ensuring consistency.